dria7226/craft-flower/README.md

 `$ npm install craft-flower`

 #Parameters
-`numberOfPetals - determines the number of petals.` `petalLength - determines the length of a petal` `flowerRadius - determines the radius of the flower bud`
+`numberOfPetals - determines the number of petals. petalLength - determines the length of a petal. flowerRadius - determines the radius of the flower bud.`

 #Example
 ```html